tin2tin/import_subtitles/README.md

 # Import Subtitles
-Add-on for importing subtitles(srt, ssa, ass, mpl2, tmp, vtt, microdvd) in the Blender Video Sequence Editor uning pysubs2 module, and add 'Copy Text Properties to Selected' - operator.
+Add-on for importing subtitles(srt, ssa, ass, mpl2, tmp, vtt, microdvd) in the Blender Video Sequence Editor using pysubs2 module, and add 'Copy Text Properties to Selected' - operator.

 ## Installation
 On windows right click on the Blender icon and start it by selecting "Run as Administrator"(or else can't the pysubs2 be installed).